Problematic Porn Use and The Stages of Addiction

 Online Counselling for Pornography Addiction

-I offer counselling for porn addiction, online in Australia.
+I offer counselling for problematic pornography use, online in Australia.
 If you would like to know more about pornography and how it impacts individuals, read my blog, Seeking Therapy for Porn Addiction.
-In this other blog post I outline what to expect from pornography addiction counselling.
+In this other blog post I outline what to expect from pornography counselling.

 Jha A, Banerjee D. Neurobiology of sex and pornography addictions: A primer.
 J Psychosex Health.
 2022;4(4):227–36.